Current Research Degree Students

 This is not surprising since it is the formal method of determining if your research project is worthy of the award of a higher degree.
 By the time you have reached this stage you will have made a considerable commitment in time and effort, and the viva will determine your examination outcome.

 The following documents are essential for both students and supervisors in terms of approval of examination teams and submission of theses.
-In addition, you can sign up for the DELTA Viva Training Course when that is advertised and you should undergo appropriate viva training within the School and organised by your Principal Supervisor.
+In addition, you can sign up for the DELTA Viva Training Course when that is advertised and you should undergo appropriate viva training within your academic School, organised by your Principal Supervisor.

-In completing the Examination Arrangements (RDE) Form, the Principal Supervisor should confirm the name of an appropriate Internal Convener to manage the oral viva as well as provide appropriate documentation to support the External Examiner's right to work in the UK eg passport scan.
+In completing the Examination Arrangements (RDE) Form, the Principal Supervisor should propose the name of an appropriate Internal Convener.
+It will be their job to manage the oral viva experience for you and to ensure it adheres to University regulations.

 Students and supervisors should also familiarise themselves with the University's Academic Regulations A6: Research Degrees, in particular paragraph 9 - Examination, as well as the University's Assessment Criteria.
-If you have any queries, please speak with your Principal Supervisor or contact the Research Degrees Office.
+If you have any queries, please speak with your Principal Supervisor or contact the Graduate School.

 - Notes for Research Students: Thesis Submission/Examination (PDF 82KB)